shobhit1812/urban-glare/README.md

 1. category based on (puma, adidas, nike) - schema implement
 2. cloudinary,
 3. read redux more (connect)
-4. see the difference between upload on cloudinary in memoir, yt, e-bazaar
+4. see the difference between upload on cloudinary in memoir, yt, Urban Glare
 5. when i get product (the data should be coming in random order)